mark-when/docs/syntax/properties.md

 In this example, `riders: Tom, Jerry` is one key-value pair and `fee: $4` is another.
 They are stored in the `event.properties` field as an object and may be used by visualizations. **Properties must follow on the line(s) after the event or group definition.** You can't put properties at the end of an event description or in the middle of it.

 ::: warning Warning
 Unlike the [header](/syntax/header), event properties cannot use multiline list syntax for arrays -- the dash syntax will be interpreted as a list as part of the event description.
+You'll need to use [flow style](https://www.yaml.info/learn/flowstyle.html) if you want an array value for an event or group property:

 ##### This won't work: